Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: Introduction

-Accordingly, motivated by the data breeches as in \cite{Privacy_issues,Privacy_NIST,Privacy_leaks}, DR programs should be immunized against risks of exposing their customers.
+Accordingly, motivated by the data breaches as in \cite{Privacy_issues,Privacy_NIST,Privacy_leaks}, DR programs should be immunized against risks of exposing their customers.
+Previously, privacy concerns in DR programs have been studied in different contexts.
+The notable techniques employed to protect the privacy involve data aggregation \cite{Data_Agg_1,Data_Agg_2,Data_Agg_3,Data_Agg_4}, data anonymization \cite{Data_Ann_1,Data_Ann_2,Data_Ann_3} and data perturbation \cite{Data_pert_1,Data_pert_2,Data_pert_3}.
+Data aggregation and anonymization schemes can provide a false sense of privacy.
+For example, even though they can ensure the security of data during communication, privacy could still be compromised by specific filters such as Collaborative Filtering \cite{Privacy_filter} or reconstruction theorems or attacks \cite{reconstruction}, and the aggregated data can be manipulated to release sensitive information about individuals (see the Netflix data breach example mentioned above \cite{Netflix}.
+In \cite{Data_Jawurek}, Jawurek et al. show that even after pseudonymization, which is a data management procedure promoted by the European Union's General Data Protection Regulation (GDPR), data items can still be traced to their respective individuals sources.
+Data perturbation means adding random noise to the data to protect the original data, but this procedure per se does not always guarantee privacy as original data can be recovered from the perturbed data \cite{Data_pert_attack1} (e.g. by means of de-noising \cite{Data_pert_attack2}).
+This motivates us to explore such techniques that can guarantee privacy, while ensuring the usability of the aggregated data.
 Differential privacy (DP) is a mathematically rigorous framework that allows for sharing aggregated data (e.g. parameters of a given load ensemble), while preserving features of individuals (e.g. loads in the ensemble).
 In other words, DP makes it possible to quantify to what extent privacy of an individual in the aggregated data is preserved, while sharing useful aggregated information about the data set \cite{dwork2008differential}.
 This property, as explained in \cite{Dwork_book}, ensures that DP is capable of \enquote{learning nothing about an individual, while learning useful information about a population}.
 This property makes DP suitable for internalizing privacy restrictions into the MDP framework applied to DR programs, which deals with the aggregated behavior of DR participants.
 Additionally, DP performance hardly changes when a single individual joins or leaves a given ensemble, i.e. its output will be roughly the same, regardless if an individual is part of the data set or not.
 Notably, despite being a fairly recent invention, DP has already been widely used in privacy-critical applications, e.g. by US Census Bureau \cite{DP_Census}, Apple \cite{DP_Apple}, LinkedIn \cite{DP_LinkedIn}, Facebook \cite{DP_Facebook}, Microsoft \cite{DP_Microsoft} and Google \cite{DP_Google}.